beerphilipp/ro-crates-deposit/mapping-notes.md

 - maps `publisher.name` to `metadata.publisher`

-## Alternative identifier mapping
+## Identifier mapping

-- maps `identifier` to `metadata.identifiers[]` array
+- the `identifier` field of RO-Crate is mapped to `pids`
-- must be DOI format, if not, returns empty string
+- the mapping currently only processes DOIs
+- adding new schemes can easily be added in `mapping/mapping.json`

 ## Related identifier mapping